-The English name ‘Murre’ might have an onomatopoeic origin, as it resembles the bird’s call.
-The Latin name ‘Uria’ is from Greek and would refer to ‘a dark water bird’, and ‘aalge’ is from Danish and means ‘an auk’.
+NAME: The English name ‘Murre’ might have an onomatopoeic origin, as it resembles the bird’s call.
+The Latin genus name ‘Uria’ is from Greek and would refer to ‘a dark water bird’, and the Latin species name ‘aalge’ is from Danish and means ‘an auk’.
 The common murre is also called ‘Common Guillemot’.

 DISTRIBUTION: The overall breeding range covers Arctic coastlines around the globe.
 These birds spend the winter along the coasts in North America, Europe and Asia where the water does not freeze.

-Conservation: although vulnerable to oil spill pollution and fishing with gill nets, the global population of the common murre appears stable.
+CONSERVATION: Although vulnerable to oil spill pollution and fishing with gill nets, the global population of the common murre appears stable.
 In the Maritimes breeding colonies were extirpated about 100 years ago by hunting and egg harvesting.
 A few colonies still exist on rocky islands in the Bay of Fundy, and the only way they can survive egg predation by large gulls is by nesting under large rocks.
 Common murres are vulnerable to human disturbances in their colonies, either from rock climbers or birders, leaving their nests and chicks when frightened.
 The latter then become easy targets for gulls and other birds of prey.

 Guillemot eggs as human food: this bird’s eggs are sold in markets in some European countries and are considered a delicacy.
 The photo below was taken at a market in Iceland.